nt246/NTRES6940-data-science/analysis/lesson15-functions-part1.md

   mutate(gdpTot = gdpPercap * pop)

 #define our function
-print_plot <- function(cntry, stat = "gdpPercap") {   # Here I'm adding an additional argument to the function, which we'll use to specify what statistic we want plotted
+save_plot <- function(cntry, stat = "gdpPercap") {   # Here I'm adding an additional argument to the function, which we'll use to specify what statistic we want plotted

   ## filter the country to plot
   gap_to_plot <- gap_europe %>%